 - Spend a night at the museum for free.
 On the last Wednesday of each month from 6-9 p.m.
 The Baker Museum at Artis—Naples offers free admission to all the museum exhibits as part of its Art After Hours monthly celebration of the arts.
 There is live music by local musicians.
 Families are welcome. artisnaples.org

 - Rocket Fizz candy store at Miromar Outlets in Estero has everything from candy popular in the 1950s to candy from around the world, as well as 400 types of soda.
 Try soda flavors that range from cookie dough to pickle.
-While you are there visit fountains, rock climbing walls, and playground. rocketfizz.com/locations/rocket-fizz-estero-fl
+While you are there visit fountains, rock climbing walls, and playground. rocketfizz.com/locations/estero-fl

 - Explore the Picayune Strand State Forest on horseback with M&H Stables, which is the only legal commercial vender to offer riding in Picayune.
 Trail rides are offered seven days a week.
-M&H also offers riding lessons and parties. www.mhstables.com/horsebackriding
+M&H also offers riding lessons and parties. www.mhstables.com

 - Cool off for free at Babcock Ranch’s Palmetto Park in Charlotte County.
 It has one of the biggest splash pads around with a plethora of squirting features and an overhead waterfall.
-The park also has a two-story treehouse-themed playground. babcockranch.com
+The park also has a two-story treehouse-themed playground. www.babcockranch.com.

 - Take a day trip to the best and biggest aquarium in Florida.
 The Florida Aquarium in Tampa features a wide variety of underwater exhibits from an 80-foot glass dome in the wetlands to the 500,000-gallon coral reef habitat.
 And it’s not just underwater life.
-There are plenty of birds and
+There are plenty of birds and sea mammals there too. www.flaquarium.org

 - CMON and spend a day playing at the Golisano Children’s Museum of Naples.
 CMON has interactive play areas for infants, toddlers, and older children.
 Kids can pretend to be a vet, travel to Italy, and explore the Everglades.
 There is an art studio, giant banyan tree to climb, a play farm to work in, and much more. www.cmon.org